italiangrid/storm/documentation/sysadmin-guide/1.11.1/index.md

 	  uri ldap://<ldap-server-hostname>
 	  base dc=storm,dc=cnaf,dc=infn.it

-<a name="TestLDAP">&nbsp;</a>
-#### A.1.3 Test client-server LDAP installation
+#### A.1.3 Test client-server LDAP installation <a name="TestLDAP">&nbsp;</a>

-From a configured client we need to know UIDs and/or GIDs of server’s LDAP users.
+From a configured client we need to know UIDs and/or GIDs of server's LDAP users.
 That users has not to be defined as UNIX-users on clients.
 To query the LDAP server from one of the clients type, for example, you can list all the contents in db:

-	  ldapsearch -x -b ’dc=storm,dc=cnaf,dc=infn.it’
+	  ldapsearch -x -b 'dc=storm,dc=cnaf,dc=infn.it'

 you can search a particular uid or group: